A state-by-state breakdown of US coronavirus cases - KEYT | KCOY

 A state-by-state breakdown of US coronavirus cases

-Here are the reported cases in each state, not including those who were repatriated.
+Here are the reported cases and CNN’s latest reporting from each state, not including those who were repatriated.

 Arizona: 5

-Note: CORRECTION: An earlier version of this story misstated the number of coronavirus cases repatriated from the Diamond Princess cruise ship.
-It is 46.